M

 How have you benefited from this niche?

-- Business English students are some of the most highly motivated learners!
-Every teacher understands how motivation is vital to keep their students learning and growing.
-It’s such an added benefit when you teach a class of highly motivated individuals.
-Everything that you use to enrich their learning experience and teach them effectively (technology, music, games, quizzes) goes a long way!
+• Business English students are some of the most highly motivated learners.
+Every teacher understands how vital motivation is to keep students learning and growing.
+Teaching a class of highly motivated individuals is an added benefit.
+Everything you use to enrich their learning experience and teach them effectively (technology, music, games, quizzes) goes a long way.

-- Having a job teaching Business English students helps me to travel the world and experience different cultures and jobs from the comfort of my home.
-I look forward to visiting these countries in person in the near future!
+• Teaching Business English helps me to travel the world and experience different cultures and jobs from the comfort of my home.
+I look forward to visiting these countries in person in the near future.

 Joshua Sohn, from the U.S., teaching military English in Saudi Arabia

-After teaching for several years in South Korea, Joshua landed an opportunity to teach English to Air Force and military personnel in Saudi Arabia.
+Joshua taught for several years in South Korea before landing an opportunity to teach English to Air Force and military personnel in Saudi Arabia.

 How did you qualify to teach military English?

 I qualified for teaching military English by having a Master’s degree in Education, a U.S. teaching license, and six years of international teaching experience.
-Although these are not mandatory, most companies require a Bachelor’s in English, a CELTA certification, and five or more years of teaching experience.
-No prior military experience is required but, unfortunately, companies in the Middle East, especially Saudi Arabia, are looking for males under 60 years old from the U.S.A., Canada, or the U.K.
+Most companies require a Bachelor’s in English, a CELTA certification, and five or more years of teaching experience, though none of these is mandatory.
+No prior military experience is required, but unfortunately, companies in the Middle East, especially Saudi Arabia, are looking for males under 60 years old from the U.S.A., Canada, or the U.K.

 What are the benefits of this niche?